 So, in this article, we will look at the top five most expensive over in IPL history.

-Most Expensive over in IPL History
+Highest Runs in one over in IPL History

 6. Rahul Sharma (31 runs)